 Within 15 miles of Camp Lejeune are three large, publically owned tracts of land; The Croatan National Forest, The Hofman Forest, and Camp Davis Forest.
-DUMP DU-SPANOU

 Because of the low elevations in the Coastal Plain the majority of the area is composed of wetlands.
 In addition these areas to some extent have been exploited by agriculture and silvaculture interests.
 There is a growing concern on a state and national level that these ecosystems, unique to the Coastal Plain, require a protected status to survive.

-The remaining land use is agriculture with typical crops of soybean, small grains, and tobacco.
+The remaining land use surrounding MCB Camp Lejeune is agricultural, with typical crops of soybean, small grains, and tobacco.
+Productive estuaries along the coast support commercial finfish and shellfish industries.
+Tourism and residential resort areas have stimulated the regional economy.